Gospel of John

 John wrote this Gospel after the Gospels of Matthew, Mark and Luke already had been written, and assumes the readers' familiarity with some of the details - e.g., the birth of Jesus - in the other Gospels.
 This study will draw from those Gospels, as well as the other books of the Bible as appropriate.

 "Gospel" simply means "good news."
-Hopefully, you will enjoy the good news brought to you by a man whose reference to himself as someone Jesus loved made his name - "John" (English), "Juan" (Spanish), "Jean" (French), "Jan" (Dutch), "Giovanni" (Italian), "Johannes" (German), "Johan" (Swedish), etc. - the most popular name for boys in the Western world.
+Hopefully, you will enjoy the good news brought to you by a man whose reference to himself as someone Jesus loved made his name - "John" (English), "Juan" (Spanish), "Jean" (French), "Jan" (Dutch), "Giovanni" (Italian), "Johannes" (German), "Johan" (Swedish), etc. - the most popular name for sons in the Western world.

 Please feel free to start with John chapter 1 or any of the other chapters above.